 Anonymous tip leads to two arrests in EBRSO drug sting

-BATON ROUGE - An anonymous tip led to the investigation of an alleged polydrug dealer and two subsequent drug arrests.
+BATON ROUGE - An anonymous tip led to the investigation of an alleged drug dealer and two subsequent drug arrests.

 The East Baton Rouge Gang Intelligence Unit received the tip about Jordan Daigre, 35, in early February.
 Deputies got several hours of surveillance of his home on Skysail Avenue throughout the month and obtained a search warrant.